Two Days For A Photo Stop In Bilbao Spain

 This second trip to Bilbao did not give us the view of the north coast of Spain that we wanted.
 We really had just a short photo stop in Bilbao.
 But even on a short stop, we found so many interesting pieces of art at the Guggenheim and thought the city.
 There was certainly much left for a return visit.

-The next stop as we cruised along the north coast of Europe was in Ferrol, Spain.
+The next stop as we cruised along the coast of Western Europe was in Ferrol, Spain.
 From there we took a tour of the Galicia region of Spain.
 It was just another taste test and left us wanting more.

 Did you do a photo stop in Bilbao?
 Did you find the Guggenheim to be a work of art?